-mobiles, or in the second one more so than the second one.
+in low moods, or in the second one more so than the second one.
 Definitely.

 Okay, great.
 And what about love?

-You have met my Labradors.
-Have you experienced that though?
+You have met my Labradors Have you?
+Know I can I can experience that though.
 I can I can feel that.
 Yeah.

-Was there a difference in how you experienced love with in your pocket?
-The two imposters?
+Was there a difference? in how you experienced love?
+With your different partner today imposters?

 Oh, you think so?
 Yeah.
 I mean, I did seem, it seems like common sense almost.
 But sitting upright and open feels much more responsive way to feel love.
-Like, if I get the answer, right, because that's very important to me.
+Like I also like if I get the answer, right, because that's very important to me.
 Yeah.

 So in, in heartbeat, we use postures to enhance feelings.
 Therefore, when we're when we want to experience feelings like love and joy, and peace, we're open and invited in.
 And when we want to experience the harmful feelings, the fear, the anger that well, not so much anger, but disgust and all that we're in a closed posture.
-Yeah, so most I've done this little experiment with people all around the world.
-1000s of people now.
+So, most I've done this little experiment with people all around the world have 1000s of people now.
 And by far, the majority of people say that they can experience love easier in an open posture.
 And it's hard to harder to experience fear in an open posture, easier to experience fear in the closed posture.
 Now, what does that mean for practitioners?
 Well, look at your teenagers, the teenager, adolescence, in your practices, and our kids even, they are always slouched.
 And they're looking at devices and, and then they're all depressed.
-And you know, I don't know about in the UK, but in Australia, the suicide rate among teenagers in the past 12 months has been unbelievable thing.
-I don't even know this statistics, but so much higher than in the past the past two years.
-So if we can just this is, you know, I'm a chiropractor.
-I'm used to, you know, telling people to sit up, you know, have good posture for physical reasons, but also, there's mental emotional reasons as well.
-And because of an interest in it, I found some research on kids at school with posture.
-And they found that kids with better posture at school, got better grades, not because they were smarter, if they looked at their IQ, they weren't smarter, but they look smarter that the teachers thought they were smarter, so they got better grades, and they follow these kids.
+And you know, I don't know about in the UK, but in Australia, the suicide rate among teenagers in the past 12 months has been unbelievable.
+Like, I don't even know the statistics, but so much higher than in the past past two years.
+So if we can just this is, you know, I'm a chiropractor, I'm used to, you know, telling people to sit up, you know, have good posture for physical reasons, but also, there's mental emotional reasons as well.
+And because I have an interest in it, I got some research on kids at school with posture.
+And they found that kids with better posture at school, got better grades, not because they were smarter that they looked at their IQ, they weren't smarter, but they look smarter that the teachers thought they were smarter, so they got better grades, and they follow these kids.
 And they found that they had more friends, they were more popular.
 And when they left school, they got better jobs and made more money.

-So it's not interesting is that do you think the effect of their posture on other people, or you look better in an interview, if you've got good posture, and rather than being hunched up, you look better to your potential friends.
-If you're like that, and maybe your teacher making more eye contact with you, treats you in a different way?
+So it's not interesting is that do you think the effect of their posture on other people, or you look better in an interview, if you've got good posture, and rather than being hunched over, you look better to your potential friends, if you're like that, and maybe your teacher making more eye contact with you, treats you in a different way?
 It's not so internal here is it's the other person's response.